TrezorHannes/vps-lnbits/README.md

 Consider this guide a work-in-progress.
 I've picked DigitalOcean since I know what I'm doing there.
 Heard good things about [Luna Node](https://www.lunanode.com/), it's cheaper and you can pay with sats, so will test this out next.
 Also happy to add further alternatives, leave comments if you think these can accomplish the same results.
 Fee free to provide suggestions here.

 #### Can I add more nodes connecting to the tunnel?
 If so, how?
 In fact, I have more than one node connected to the tunnel.
 You need to handle your port-forwarding appropriately, since every node needs their unique LND listen port.
 Eg Node 1 has 9735, Node 2 9736 and so on.
-IPtable rules and UFW needs to be adjusted.
+Docker runs need to be called with further `-p for publish-options`, IPtable rules and UFW needs to be adjusted.
 But once you got this guide internalised, the principle should be clear.
 Otherwise, let me know.